-- Melodrama can get tiring, when not balanced by comedy.
+- Melodrama can get tiring, when not balanced out by comedy

 - Strong acting, good characters

-Plot: A sole-surviving military spaceship must protect the remaining ~50,000 human beings from a hoard of rebelling robots.
-The human planets are destroyed and the vengeful Cylons are close in pursuit.
-Can the beleaguered survivors unite under a common banner?
-Rebuild a functioning society, on the run?
+Synopsis: A sole-surviving military spaceship is charged with protecting the remaining ~50,000 human beings from a hoard of vicious, rebelling Cylons.
+The human planets are destroyed and a hoard of vengeful robots are in close pursuit.

 - Should a sentient AI have rights or free-will?